pwsafe/pwsafe/README.md

 ME, NT, 2000, XP, Vista as well as PocketPC.
 Support for additional platforms is planned for future releases.

+The Mac version of PasswordSafe runs on macOS version 10.14 Mojave and later, and runs native on Intel and Apple Silicon.
+(Universal binary.)

 Linux packages are also available for popular distributions.
 See README.LINUX.md for more details.